citrineos/citrineos.github.io/docs/getting-started/running-ocpi.md

 title: Running OCPI
 ---

-# Running OCPI
+# Running Citrine with OCPI
-In this section, we assume have gone through the [Running CORE](/docs/getting-started.html) section and were able to run `citrineos/core`.
+In this section, we assume have gone through the [Running CORE](getting-started.md) section and were able to run `citrineos/core`.

 ## Installation